Offer small sips of clear fluids and bland foods to keep your toddler hydrated and calm their upset stomach.

 Physical comfort supports recovery just as much as proper nutrition does:

-• Keeps your toddler upright after feeding to reduce reflux risk.
+- Keep your toddler upright for a little while after drinking or eating to reduce reflux risk.

-• Avoid forcing food/drink intake which may increase stress around eating times.
+- Avoid forcing food or drink intake, which may increase stress around eating times.

-• If fever accompanies vomiting, use age-appropriate fever reducers under guidance from your healthcare provider.
+- If fever accompanies vomiting, use age-appropriate fever reducers only as directed by your healthcare provider.

-These simple steps ease distress while allowing natural healing processes time to work their magic.
+These simple steps ease distress while allowing natural healing processes time to work.

 The Transition Back to Normal Eating Habits After Vomiting Ends